Elmira College Center for Mark Twain Studies Strategic Plan 2026-2028

 Introduction

-The 2024 annual cycle was a successful one, in no small part the result of the strategic planning decision-making process.
-Key highlights include:
+The 2025 annual cycle was a successful one, in no small part the result of the strategic planning decision-making process.
+Key highlights are listed directly below:

 Mark Twain on Quarry Farm porch